Analysis of Conditional Randomisation and Permutation schemes with application to conditional independence testing: Numerical experiments

 \section{Numerical experiments}

-In the experiments we will consider the following modification of classical asymptotic test based on chi square distribution as the reference distribution.
-Namely, as it is established in Theorem \ref{CMI_conv} that $2n\times\widehat{CMI}^*$ is approximately chi square distributed for both scenarios considered, we use the limited number of resampled samples to approximate the mean of the distribution of $2n\times \widehat{CMI}^*$ and use the obtained value as an estimate of the number of degrees of freedom of chi square distribution.
-The adjustment corresponds to equality of the mean and the number of degrees of freedom in the case of chi square distribution.
-Thus, we still consider chi square distribution as the reference distribution for CI testing, however we adjust its number of degrees of freedom.
+In the experiments, we will consider the following modification of a classical asymptotic test based on $\chi^2$ distribution as the reference distribution.
+Namely, since it is established in Theorem \ref{CMI_conv} that $2n\times\widehat{CMI}^*$ is approximately $\chi^2$ distributed for both scenarios considered, we use the limited number of resampled samples to approximate the mean of the distribution of $2n\times \widehat{CMI}^*$ and use the obtained value as an estimate of the number of degrees of freedom of $\chi^2$ distribution.
+The adjustment corresponds to the equality of the mean and the number of degrees of freedom in the case of $\chi^2$ distribution.
+Thus, we still consider $\chi^2$ distribution as the reference distribution for CI testing; however, we adjust its number of degrees of freedom.
 The idea appeared already in \cite{Tsamardinos2010}.
 Here, the approach is supported by Theorem \ref{CMI_conv} and the behaviour of the resulting test is compared with the other tests considered in the paper.